cointop-sh/cointop/README.md

   - A: The executable binary is ~6MB in size.
 Packed with [UPX](https://upx.github.io/) it's ~2.5MB

+- Q: How does cointop differ from [rate.sx](https://rate.sx/)?

+  - A: *rate.sx* is great for one-off queries or fetching data for bash scripts because it doesn't require installing anything.
+Cointop differs in that it is interactive and also supports more currencies.

 ## Mentioned in

 Cointop has been mentioned in: